-I’d like to start a new series of posts called “Favorite Writing Tips.”
+This post begins a new series called “Favorite Writing Tips.”
 I’m going to take things out of order, though.

 Write ‘As If’ — What does that mean?

 In Book in a Month: The Fool-Proof System for Writing a Novel in 30 Days by Victoria Lynn Schmidt, Ph.D., the very first tip towards completing the otherwise monumental task of finishing a novel in 30 days is a simple one.
-And yet it’s brilliant, and one I’d never considered until I read it, myself.
+And yet it’s brilliant, and one I’d never considered until I read it, myself, and it’s useful even if you have no desire to write a novel in 30 days.

 It said this —